This is an in-depth comparison of a website and a sales funnel.

 A website is a structured collection of interconnected web pages, photos, and other digital content accessible through your own domain name and available on at least one web server.

-About Us, Contact Us, a Product/Services List, and a Blog pages are some elements that make up a typical website with five to twenty or more pages of content.
-Each page of a website is like a chapter in a book.
+About Us, Contact Us, a Product/Services List, and a Blog page are some elements that make up a typical website with five to twenty or more pages of content.
+Each page is like a chapter in a book.

 How Does a Website Work?